Memphis Redbirds: Awards

-Four individuals have won league awards in recognition of their performance while with the Redbirds.
+Seven individuals have won league awards in recognition of their performance while with the Redbirds.
 Stubby Clapp won the PCL Manager of the Year Award in 2017 and 2018.
+Luken Baker won the IL Most Valuable Player Award in 2023.
 Dakota Hudson was selected for the PCL Pitcher of the Year Award in 2018.
+Two players have won the IL Top MLB Prospect Award: Masyn Winn (2023) and JJ Wetherholt (2025).
 Additionally, two members of the front office staff have won the PCL Executive of the Year Award: Allie Prescott (2000) and Ben Weiss (2012).

 Thirty-seven players have been selected for the midseason Triple-A All-Star Game.
 Of those players, only Brandon Dickson (2010 and 2012) and Ryan Sherriff (2016 and 2017) have been selected twice while playing for Memphis.
 Two players have been chosen as the All-Star Game's MVP: Dan Haren (2004) and Michael Wacha (2013).

 Retired numbers

 The Memphis Redbirds have not honored any of their players by retiring their uniform numbers.
 However, the St. Louis Cardinals' retired numbers are also retired throughout the Cardinals' minor league organization.
 When a number is retired, only the player with the retired number can wear that number if he returns to that team as a player or coach.
 This ensures that the number will be associated with one player of particular importance to the team.
 The following numbers are, therefore, also retired by Memphis: